pdiegmann/copilot-study/crawler/docs/socket-protocol.md

 # Socket Protocol

-Crawlz uses a Unix socket for all communication with the external web application.
+"Crawler" uses a Unix socket for all communication with the external web application.
 This protocol replaces HTTP polling and enables real-time, low-latency job management and progress reporting.

 ## Message Types